dipeshpatil/dipeshpatil.github.io/README.md

    - Select `Source`: Deploy from a branch
    - Branch `gh-pages`: Select from the dropdown below `Source`

-   Save these changes, empty cach and reload and visit your URL `https://<your‑github‑username>.github.io`
+   Save these changes, empty cache and reload and visit your URL `https://<your‑github‑username>.github.io`